ItsVikasA/Apna-College-DSA/Devops.md

 # **🚀 Cloud Computing & DevOps Preparation Strategy**

 ## **📌 Overview**
-This guide provides a structured learning path to master **Cloud Computing & DevOps** concepts, tools, and best practices.
+This guide provides a Structured learning path to master **Cloud Computing & DevOps** concepts, tools, and best practices.
 Whether you're a beginner or looking to advance your skills, follow this strategy to build a strong foundation and gain hands-on experience.

 ---